rowansc1/whmcs/README.md

 1. Download/Git clone this repository.
 2. Move the ``pterodactyl/`` folder into ``<path to whmcs>/modules/servers/``.
 3. Create API Credentials with these permissions: ![Image](https://owo.whats-th.is/fa1eee.png)
-4. In WHMCS navigate to Setup > Products/Services > Servers
+4. In WHMCS navigate to System Settings > Servers
 5. Create new server, fill the name with anything you want, hostname as the url to the panel either as an IP or domain.
 For example: ``123.123.123.123`` or ``my.pterodactyl.panel``
 6. Change Server Type to Pterodactyl, leave username empty, fill the password field with your generated API Key.
 7. Tick the "Secure" option if your panel is using SSL.